 This study seeks to shed light on how a career shock such as the COVID-19 pandemic influences meaning at work and career change decisions.

-Some insights will be provided based on mixed-mode data collection.
-A questionnaire and semi-structured interviews will be administered to a sample of adult English and French speakers living in France and Canada who have been in the workforce for at least five years and who have consulted a career counselling and development professional since March 2020.
+Some insights are provided based on mixed-mode data collection.
+A questionnaire and semi-structured interviews have been administered to a sample of adult English and French speakers living in France and Canada who have been in the workforce for at least five years and who have consulted a career counselling and development professional since March 2020.

-It is expected that the results will serve to:
+It was expected that the results would serve to:

 The results of this research will be shared through presentations at scientific and professional conferences, articles in scientific and mainstream publications, and training activities for career counselling and development professionals.
 This research project responds to the following needs: